riazmohamed/RB130/lesson1/notes.md

 p reduce([[1, 2], ['a', 'b']]) { |acc, value| acc + value } # => [1, 2, 'a', 'b']
 ```

-In `line 2` we are creating a copy of the array object by calling the method `clone` because if the conditional in `line 3` evalutates to `true` then the expression `array.shift` will permanently modify the calling collection by removing the first element and returning it.
+In `line 2` we are creating a copy of the array object by calling the method `clone` because if the conditional in `line 3` evalutates to `true` then the expression `array.shift` will permanently modify the original `array` calling collection by removing the first element and returning it.
 This will cause the return values of the other test cases to behave in an unexpected way.